What You Need to Know about Gold and Gemstone Mining

 Spoiler: It’s all pretty bad.

-Mining is an invasive process that adversely affects the land and biodiversity of the area.
+Industrial mining is an invasive process that adversely affects the land and biodiversity of the area.
 It’s estimated that nearly 100sq ft of land is disturbed for every carat of diamond mined and almost 6,000 pounds of mineral waste is created.
 Some countries expect companies to rehabilitate the area after mining operations are shut down, but violations are common and the land is rarely transformed back to its original state.

 Deforestation, land disruption and toxic pollutants contribute to the loss of biodiversity.
 Birds and other animals that depend on the trees for food and shelter are lost.
 Plants that rely on the shade from trees die.
 Mining leads to a massive habitat loss for various flora and fauna, ranging from soil microorganisms to large mammals.